 In this section, we first conduct correlation analysis to find which time series features have significant connection with academic performance, specifically, the spring term and cumulative GPA.
-Figure 1(c) and Figure 3(c) show the distribution of the cumulative and term GPA for the students in the study.
+Figure 3(c) and Figure 1(c) shows the distribution of the term and cumulative GPA for the students in the study.
 Cumulative GPA indicates a student's overall long term academic performance.
 The spring term GPA captures how a student performs in a single 10-week term.
+In this paper, we introduce new behaviors (e.g., study and social) and methods (i.e., behavioral slope and breakpoints) to quantify individual differences between students using time series analysis.
 After correlation analysis we discuss our model for predicting cumulative GPA.